 Banks collect and process vast amounts of data, yet few approach it as if it were the most valuable of their assets!
-In fact, it is fair to say that when it comes to extracting relevant and useful business insights from their data, banks are not maximizing their value.
+In fact, it is fair to say that when it comes to extracting relevant and useful business insights from their data, financial institutions are not maximizing their value.

-According to Capgemini’s “For Successful Banking Transformation, It’s All About Data” report, more than 75% of bank executives believe that manual processes, duplicated data, and outdated systems slow down data processing.
-Not surprisingly, only 26% of banks can get the right level of value from their data assets.
-I believe this is not due to their lack of knowledge, but a lack of appropriate IT solutions.
+According to Capgemini’s “For Successful Banking Transformation, It’s All About Data”report, more than 75% of bank executives believe that manual processes, duplicated data, and outdated systems slow down data processing.
+Not surprisingly, only 26% of banks can get the right level of value from their customer data.
+I believe this is not due to their lack of knowledge, but a lack of appropriate IT technology.

 The new challenges of the ’new normal’

-A better understanding of the consumer is enabled by hyper-personalization.
+In data-driven culture, a better understanding of the consumer is enabled by hyper-personalization.
 This, however, requires collecting and processing additional, detailed customer data, which increases the risks associated with integrating and managing them.
-How do you harness information to maximize its use while keeping it in check?
+How do you harness information to maximize financial data use while keeping it in check?

-The authors of the Capgemini report suggest several directions of progress, three of which seem particularly noteworthy to me.
+The authors of the Capgemini report suggest several directions of progress in digital transformation, three of which seem particularly noteworthy to me.
 The first is democratizing access to business data, the second: moving to Event-Driven Architecture, and third: using data to power operational processes and workflows.

 Data is the most foundational component of any modern business application or function.
 Over the past two years, several global banks have already established “data democratization” programs.
 The corporate data flow has been made available to the entire organization through secure and controlled access.